 Work-Related Accidents In Offices

-Comparatively, it may be considered safer to work in an office than a building site or on a farm.
+Comparatively, some people may consider it safer to work in an office than a building site or on a farm.
 However, workplace accidents can also happen in office environments.
 This can be especially true if employers fail to uphold proper standards of health and safety.
 In Great Britain, the safety of workers is protected by the Health and Safety at Work etc. Act 1974 and other legislation.
-Therefore, those who are injured in an office accident that was not their fault may have grounds to make office accident claims for compensation.
+Therefore, those who are injured in an office accident at work that was not their fault may have grounds to make office accident claims for compensation.

 If you wish to make an office accident claim, Accident Claims UK could help you.
 If we can see that your claim for office accident compensation is legitimate, we can put you in touch with a skilled lawyer to handle your claim.
-Your personal injury lawyer could value your claim accurately and push to win you the maximum amount of compensation for your case.
-Contact us using the details below to start your claim:
+Your personal injury lawyer, authorised and regulated by the solicitors regulation authority could value your claim accurately and push to win you the maximum amount of compensation for your case.
+Contact us using the details below to start your No Win No Fee claim against your employer:

 - Call us on 0800 073 8801.